Yojative05/Christian_Song_Family_Choir/README.md

 The live link can be found here - https://yojative05.github.io/Christian_Song_Family_Choir/

 ## Making a Local Clone
 1. Log in to GitHub and navigate to the main page of the [GitHub Repository](https://github.com/).
 2. Above the list of files, click  Code.
 3. To clone the repository using HTTPS, under "Clone with HTTPS", click  the icon beside it or click the box with the link and copy it.
 4. Open Git Bash.
 5. Change the current working directory to the location where you want the cloned directory to be made.
-6. TType `git clone`, and then paste the URL you copied in Step 3.
+6. Type `git clone`, and then paste the URL you copied in Step 3.
 ```
 $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
 ```
 7. Press Enter.
 Your local clone will be created.

 ```
 $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY